kailash-manasarovar/statement/docs/timeline/2024/march/13-end.md

 ### Chris BJ by gaslight
 #### Or.. gaslit by Chris BJ

-- Chris BJ gaslights me on WhatsApp by obviously and weirdly referring to a tweet I sent in the early morning after [the piano concert spectacle that the English ladies had been required to attend](1-12.md#the-piano-concert).
+- Chris BJ gaslights me on WhatsApp by obviously and weirdly referring to a tweet I sent in the early morning after [the piano concert spectacle that the English ladies had been required to attend](1-12.md#the-piano-concert) in order to deny anything I might have said about it afterwards.

 ![I do love you](../../../content/tweets/i-do-love-you.png)